Interstate 70 in Maryland: Hancock to Hagerstown

 I-70 enters Washington County concurrent with US 522 from Fulton County, Pennsylvania, north of the town of Hancock.
 Just south of the state line, the four-lane freeway has a full Y interchange with I-68 and US 40, which head west toward Cumberland as the National Freeway.
 US 40 begins to run concurrently with I-70 just as US 522 leaves I-70 at another full Y interchange through which I-70 curves to the east.
 US 522 heads south, providing access to downtown Hancock before crossing the Potomac River into West Virginia.
 I-70 heads east and gains a lane in each direction to climb a ridge that separates the interchanges from the valley of Tonoloway Creek.
-The third lane eastbound ends at the top of the ridge and the third lane westbound begins just west of the Interstate's partial interchange with Maryland Route 144 (MD 144, Main Street), which lacks a ramp from MD 144 to westbound I-70.
+The third lane eastbound ends at the top of the ridge and the third lane westbound begins just west of the Interstate's partial interchange with Maryland Route 144 (MD 144; Main Street), which lacks a ramp from MD 144 to westbound I-70.

-East of MD 144, I-70 parallels the Western Maryland Rail Trail, the Chesapeake and Ohio Canal, and the Potomac River while heading east along a narrow corridor between the river and several north–south ridges.
+East of MD 144, I-70 parallels the Western Maryland Rail Trail, Chesapeake and Ohio Canal, and Potomac River while heading east along a narrow corridor between the river and several north–south ridges.
 Within this corridor, the freeway has a pair of partial interchanges with MD 615 (Millstone Road).
 West of Indian Springs, the valley opens up, and US 40 leaves the Interstate at a partial interchange just west of Licking Creek.
 I-70 continues to parallel the canal and rail trail at a distance until its diamond interchange with MD 56 (Big Pool Road) at Big Pool, where the freeway curves away from the Potomac River and passes to the south of Stone Quarry Ridge and Boyd Mountain.
 Just south of Clear Spring, I-70 crosses Toms Run within its diamond interchange with MD 68 (Clear Spring Road).
 Signs on westbound I-70 prior to the MD 68 interchange remind motorists they should remain on I-70 to access I-68.

-I-70 continues east through the Hagerstown Valley, where the highway crosses over Little Conococheague Creek, Meadow Brook Creek, and Conococheague Creek before reaching a diamond interchange with MD 63 (Greencastle Pike) south of Huyett.
-As the Interstate approaches Hagerstown, it crosses a branch of Conococheague Creek and CSX's Lurgan Subdivision ahead of its cloverleaf interchange with I-81 (Maryland Veterans Memorial Highway).
-I-70 heads southeast through the interchange, which has collector–distributor lanes in both directions that separate the individual ramps from the main roadways of both Interstates.
+I-70 continues east through Hagerstown Valley, where the highway crosses over Little Conococheague, Meadow Brook, and Conococheague creeks before reaching a diamond interchange with MD 63 (Greencastle Pike) south of Huyett.
+As the Interstate approaches Hagerstown, it crosses a branch of Conococheague Creek and CSX Transportation's Lurgan Subdivision ahead of its cloverleaf interchange with I-81 (Maryland Veterans Memorial Highway).
+I-70 heads southeast through the interchange, which has collector/distributor lanes in both directions that separate the individual ramps from the main roadways of both Interstates.
 The freeway traverses US 11 (Virginia Avenue) and the Winchester and Western Railroad before it curves to the east again.
 The Interstate has partial cloverleaf interchanges with MD 632 (Downsville Pike) and MD 65 (Sharpsburg Pike) around a crossing of Norfolk Southern Railway's Hagerstown District rail line.
 I-70 crosses over Antietam Creek and US 40 Alternate (US 40 Alt., Boonsboro Pike) south of Funkstown.